DSD-ESDC-EDSC/dynamic-org-chart/README.md

 The web application for DOC features a dynamic, interative, and searchable organizational chart for the Canadian federal public service.
 The organization structure for the Canadian Federal Government is implicitly defined in the GEDS dataset, and the programs in DOC automatically extract this organization structure.

-This means that, as long as the information in GEDS is kept up to date by federal public servants, organizational charts for the entire public service are available through DOC.
+This means that, as long as the information in GEDS is kept up to date, organizational charts for the entire public service are available through DOC.
 Additionally, since the GEDS dataset is updated every 24 hours, the org charts in DOC can be effortless up to date.

 ### 3. No Fast Way to Cross-Reference Employees With Organizational Structure

 > __There appears to be no straightforward way to cross-reference employee information with organizational information.
 Example use cases: a user wants to know who is the director that oversees a particular team or who to contact from a given team.__

 DOC was initially designed to solve exactly this problem.
-With a single click, users can identify where an employee works, where a business unit is in the organization, a who the team members are in a particular business unit.
+With a single click, users can identify where an employee works, where a business unit is in the organization, and who the team members are in a particular business unit.
 With DOC, it is extremely fast to link these two sources of information to one another.

 ## Literature Review & Related Findings